-The accounting policies adopted in the preparation of the consolidated financial statements are consistent with those followed in the preparation of the Group's annual financial statements for the year ended 30 June 2019 with the exception of AASB 16 Leases.
-Refer note 3(x).
+The accounting policies adopted in the preparation of the consolidated financial statements are consistent with those followed in the preparation of the Group's annual financial statements for the year ended 30 June 2020.

 The Group has not early adopted any other standard, interpretation or amendment that has been issued but is not yet effective.